adrianzapala/adrianzapala.github.io/README.md

 ### Major programming projects
 - *M.Sc.* MSc thesis (project).
 The use of advanced text methods to analyze the structure of the www network.
 [Python, Beautiful Soup, Scrappy, regex, XPath, Mersenne Twister, CSV, HTML, CSS]
 - *B.Sc.* BSc thesis (project) -- awarded.
 Eob.
 Software for the photometry of stars with support for network communication.
 [Java, Swing, JFreeChart, SQLite, JavaMail]
 - *Benford's Law*.
 A window program for analyzing the distribution of digits in a specific set of prime numbers with the presentation of the results on a graph.
-[Python]
+[Python, matplotlib, serialization]
 - *Ulam Spiral*.
 Program generating images of Ulam prime numbers spiral.
 [Python, Pillow]
 - *Perseverance Simulator*.
 Console landing simulator of the Perseverance Mars rover.
 [Python]
-- *AstroSymulator*.
+- *AstroSimulator*.
 Console simulator of space rocket.
 [Python]
 - *Moving the rovers*.
 A console program that determines the route of a rover on the Martian plateau depending on the commands given by the operator from Earth.
 [Python]
 - *DNA*.
 A console program that reads data from a text file, checks the affiliation of a given DNA sequence to a specific person.
 [Python]
 - *algobit.pl*.
 An e-learning system with a large number of tasks, laboratory exercises and presentations, incl. from various programming languages and computer networks.
 [PHP, JavaScript, MySQL, HTML, CSS]